isaacs/cluster-master/README.md

 * `onMessage` - Method that gets called when workers send a message to the parent.
 Called in the context of the worker, so you can reply by looking at `this`.
+* `repl` - where to have REPL listen, defaults to `env.CLUSTER_MASTER_REPL` || 'cluster-master-socket'
+  * if `repl` is null or false - REPL is disabled and will not be started
+  * if `repl` is string path - REPL will listen on unix domain socket to this path
+  * if `repl` is an integer port - REPL will listen on TCP 0.0.0.0:port
+  * if `repl` is an object with `address` and `port`, then REPL will listen on TCP address:PORT

+Note: be careful when using TCP for your REPL since anyone on the network can connect to your REPL (no security).
+So either disable the REPL or use a unix domain socket which requires local access (or ssh access) to the server.

 ## REPL